- The Simple Past vs. the Present Perfect

 - There are too many tenses—which ones should I focus on?

-In my last post, I named the 12 different verb tenses in English and explained their meanings and uses, with examples.
-This week.
-I’m going to focus on some verb tenses that are very similar.
+In my last post, I reviewed the 12 different verb tenses in English.
+I explained their meanings and uses with examples.
+This week, I’m going to focus on some confusing English verb tenses.
+They can be confusing because they’re very similar.
 In some cases, there is little difference between the different verb tenses.
-I’ll also tell you which verb tenses are the most common, so you’ll know where to focus your efforts.
+As a bonus, I’ll also tell you which verb tenses are most commonly used so you’ll know where to focus your efforts.

 The Simple Past vs. the Present Perfect

-Both of these tenses make reference to events that happened in the past.
+Both of these tenses refer to events that happened in the past.
 The two differences between the tenses are:

 - With the simple past tense, we know when the event happened.
-If we don’t know when (or it’s not important to know when), we use the simple past tense.
+If we don’t know when (or it’s not important to know when), we use the present perfect tense.

-- The present perfect tense is not talking about the past.
-It’s talking about experiences we have or haven’t had.
+- The present perfect does not refer to specific past events.
+It’s used to talk about experiences we have or haven’t had.

 Look at the difference between these sentences.